- Home /

-The Australian Men’s Sheds Association (AMSA) has administered the Australian Government National Shed Development Programme (the NSDP) on behalf of the Australian Government since 2010.
+The Australian Men’s Sheds Association (AMSA) has administered the Australian Government National Shed Development Programme (NSDP) on behalf of the Australian Government since 2010.
 To date a total of twenty one rounds have been finalised and $6,681,285.00 (GST excl.) has been provided to assist new and existing Sheds.
 Under the NSDP, the Australian Government will allocate $800,000 (GST excl) in the 2017/2018 financial year.
 A funding pool of $400,000 (GST excl) per round enables applicants to apply for a wide range of items and services.